dleal2002/ASL_Recognition/README.md

 Start collecting pictures of the signs placed in the array “label”

-Open up the “labelImg” program downloaded from above.
+Open up the “labelImg” program downloaded from above by ding the following:
+(Running labelImg)
+STEP1:
+cd "C:\Users\halo2\RealTimeObjectDetection\labelapp\Tensorflow\labelimgdown"

+STEP2:
+pyrcc5 -o libs/resources.py resources.qrc

+STEP3:
+python labelImg.py

 Once all the pictures are collected...